rimedelis/os-setups/ubuntu-23-clean-install.md

 ### Enable additional repositories for more software

-Search for Software & Updates.
+Using the Super Key + S shortcut, search for "Software & Updates".

-Under the Ubuntu Software tab, make sure you have checked all the options: Main, Universe, Restricted and Multiverse repositories.
+Under the "Ubuntu Software" tab, check all the options: "Main", "Universe", "Restricted" and "Multiverse" repositories.

-Move to the Other Software tab, check the option of Canonical Partners.
+Under the "Other Software" tab, check the option "Canonical Partners".

 ### Install all missing/additional drivers

-Click on "Additional Drivers" Tab and follow the specific instructions provided on the screen.
+Under the "Additional Drivers" Tab, follow the specific instructions provided on the screen.

 ### Install complete multimedia support